Legitimacy of the State of Israel: Diplomatic normalization and legitimacy

 In the 1990s, Islamic and leftist movements in Jordan attacked the Israel–Jordan Treaty of Peace as legitimization.
 Significant minorities in Jordan see Israel as an illegitimate state, and reversing the normalization of diplomatic relations was, at least until the late 1990s, central to Jordanian discourse.

 In 2002 the Arab League unanimously adopted the Arab Peace Initiative at their Beirut summit.
 The comprehensive peace plan called for full normalization of Arab-Israeli relations in return for full Israeli withdrawal from the territories occupied in June 1967.
 Turki bin Faisal Al Saud of Saudi Arabia said that, in endorsing the initiative, every Arab state had "made clear that they will pay the price for peace, not only by recognizing Israel as a legitimate state in the area, but also to normalise relations with it and end the state of hostilities that had existed since 1948".
-Subsequently, there are currently nine members of the Arab League which recognize Israel: Bahrain, Egypt, Jordan, Mauritania, Morocco, Oman, Sudan, United Arab Emirates and Palestine; and most of the non-Arab members of the Organization of Islamic Cooperation also recognize Israel.
+Subsequently, there are currently six members of the Arab League which unambiguously recognize Israel: Bahrain, Egypt, Jordan, Morocco, United Arab Emirates and Palestine; and most of the non-Arab members of the Organization of Islamic Cooperation also recognize Israel.
+Mauritania, Oman and Sudan are ambiguous on this question, having publicly retreated or not formally concluded recognition of Israel.

-As of 2020, 30 United Nations member states do not recognize the State of Israel.
-This includes 13 members of the Arab League (Algeria, Comoros, Djibouti, Iraq, Kuwait, Lebanon, Libya, Qatar, Saudi Arabia, Somalia, Syria, Tunisia, and Yemen); nine members of the Organisation of Islamic Cooperation (Afghanistan, Bangladesh, Brunei, Indonesia, Iran, Malaysia, Mali, Niger, and Pakistan); and Cuba, North Korea, and Venezuela.
+As of 2025, 29 United Nations member states do not formally recognize the State of Israel.
+This includes 16 members of the Arab League (Algeria, Comoros, Djibouti, Iraq, Kuwait, Lebanon, Libya, Mauritania, Oman, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, and Yemen); 10 non-Arab members of the Organisation of Islamic Cooperation (Afghanistan, Bangladesh, Brunei, Indonesia, Iran, Malaysia, Maldives, Mali, Niger, and Pakistan); and Cuba, North Korea, and Venezuela.

 Starting from 27 June 2024, Germany requires all those applying for naturalization to affirm Israel's right to exist.
 Opponents of this law say that it infringes on freedom of speech.